UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/README.md

 - Know how to install and configure the required development tools
 - Create a simple single-page app for both Android and iOS
 - Create a reference to an element on a page
-- Create an event in Code and XAML
+- Create an event handler in Code for an UI component specified in XAML

 ### XAML
 - Compare and contrast an XML elelement and attribute